Absence of covariant singularities in pure gravity: Geometry of field space for pure gravity

+Assuming that the dynamics is described by General Relativity, of which Eq.~\eqref{eq:BH} is a well-known solution, one can assess the presence of covariant singularities by combining Eqs.~\eqref{ex} and \eqref{detg}.
+Thus, if we take $\epsilon > 0$, a covariant singularity exists at the origin $r=0$, whereas a covariant singularity is present at $r \to \infty$ for the $\epsilon < 0$.
+No covariant singularity seems however to exist in the Schwarzschild black hole for $\epsilon = 0$.
+Indeed, the fact that the Kretschmann scalar $\mathcal K$ is constant and finite for $\epsilon=0$ suggests that no covariant singularity would be present, regardless of the underlying theory, in this case.
+Therefore, the absence of covariant singularities largely depends on the choice of the field-space metric.}

+It so happens that the Kretschmann scalar is everywhere finite for the DeWitt metric with $\epsilon=0$, which suggests that all spacetime singularities could be removed by field redefinitions in this case.
+This means that, in pure gravity, spacetimes $\mathcal M_1$ with curvature singularities signalled by the diverging Kretschmann scalar can always be extended to regular spacetimes $\mathcal M_2$ which do not contain such singularities by a redefinition of the metric $\bm g$. { It thus seems that a field-space metric with $\epsilon=0$ is the optimal choice to avoid covariant singularities in pure gravity.}

 Note that the above discussion is restricted to curvature singularities.
 Other types of singularities in field space, such as the conical ones, could very well be present and be reflected in the physical observables.
-The study of general singularities is left for future developments.
+The study of general singularities is left for future developments ({\em e.g,}~see Ref.~\cite{Casadio:2021rwj}).